 The sporting goods market was a boon to the advanced composites market in the final decade of the 20th century.
-Carbon fiber fishing rods were introduced to great fanfare — and sales.
-Golf shafts and tennis rackets weren’t to be left out, and driven by the growing popularity of cycling races like the Tour de France, carbon fiber bicycles went from pro racing to bike trail and street, and saw numerous innovations in the 1990s and 2000s, in materials and fabrication methods.
+Carbon fiber fishing rods were introduced with great fanfare — and sales.
+Golf club shafts and tennis rackets weren’t to be left out, and driven by the growing popularity of cycling races like the Tour de France, carbon fiber bicycles went from pro racing to bike trail and street, and saw numerous innovations in the 1990s and 2000s in materials and fabrication methods.

 The use of lightweight and high-performance materials in sports equipment continues to increase.
-According to a market report published by market research firm Lucintel (Irving, Texas, U.S.) in early 2019, the use of composite materials in the global sporting goods industry continues to grow, is expected to reach an estimated $579 million by 2023 and is forecast to grow at a CAGR of 3.2% from 2018 to 2023.
+According to a market report published by market research firm Lucintel (Irving, Texas, U.S.) in June 2020, the use of composite materials in the global sporting goods industry continues to grow, is expected to reach an estimated $579 million by 2023 and is forecast to grow at a CAGR of 3.2% from 2018 to 2023.
 Opportunities exist in a range of products including surfboards, skis and snowboards, bicycles, rackets, golf clubs, hockey sticks and fishing rods.
 Carbon fiber-reinforced polymer (CFRP) composites are expected to remain the largest segment over the forecast period, with glass fiber composites experiencing moderate growth as well.
 Over this period, Lucintel predicts that skis and snowboards will remain the largest application by volume and golf equipment the largest by value, with fishing rods seeing the most growth over the forecast period.